hahoyer/factorio-mod-ingteb/README.md

 #Provides an ingame technology browser.
 It is a simple help system.
 With H (configurable) you get to an item what it is made of and where it is needed.
 This works in a lot of different places.
 In the help system you can get more information about the items with one click.
+Also, you can trigger certain actions directly from the help system.
+- Research
+- Handcrafting
+- Pipette
+There is a reminder panel with optional automatic research and (hand-)crafting.
 There is also a history.

 It is a tribute to the help system of Evospace.
 I hope factorio players will like it a lot as well.
-The remidor panel is inspired by the one from Satisfactory.
+The "remidor panel" is inspired by the one from Satisfactory.

 ###todo: *(please feel free to rate)*
 - copy recipe *(See no way do this.
 Help welcome)*